Teradata/product-help/DataExplorer/0.1/Explore-Table-en.md

 # Explore table
 View the details of a table, after mapping the source to the foreign table.

-You can seleselect the following tabs:
+You can select the following tabs:

 - Preview
 - Schema